 Howard picked the location and organised for us to shoot Jim Keays and the track ‘I’m your Satisfier’.
 It was at a Toorak Road gallery showing artist Allen Jones very pop (and risque at the time) sculptures.
 We came prepared for a tracking shot for this on the smooth gallery floor, Howard pulled the wheelchair backwards as Jim fondled the statues and sang to playback and the camera.
 We had transferred more album tracks but I can’t remember shooting any others.
 Clips from those two were in the third episode of the ABC documentary.
 ‘Long way to the top – A History of Australian Rock and Roll’.

 What happened to the movie?
-I worked on footage for it on and off for another year (by then it starring another boyfriend and was boy loses boy) but we never finished it and Howard died in 1972.
+I worked on footage for it on and off for another year (by then it was starring another of Howard’s boyfriends and was a ‘boy loses boy’ story) but we never finished it and Howard died in 1973.

 At times I’ve wondered about why I didn’t encourage Howard more to complete the film but I’d stopped in frustration.
 I found it too hard to hold him together and work with him.
 I never said ‘no’ other than to the offer to share his bed, and when he said something like ‘Can we shoot it in anamorphic?’ would borrow lenses and shoot a test while debating about what we’d do with the existing material.
 4×3 to 16×9 widescreen we test projected as a crop and agreed that looked better – ‘cinematic’.
 Howard was gay, an alcoholic and intelligent, sensitive and always passionate about music.
 That whole mix eventually lead to him one day in getting off a tram, drinking a bottle of Scotch, going to the top of the Housing Commission flats in Fitzroy and jumping to his death.